mitmedialab/rr_tools/README.md

 ### Usage
 `python audio_cutter.py [-h] [-i IN_DIR] [-o OUT_DIR] timestamps_file`

-Cuts .wav files at specified start and stop times.
-Requires a .txt file to detail this information.
+Cuts .wav and .mp3 files at specified start and stop times.
+Requires a .txt file to detail this information. ffmpeg is needed to cut .mp3's

 positional arguments:
 - `timestamps_file`  Name of the text file with timestamps, e.g.